-The Agricultural Recruitment System (ARS) provides agricultural employers a mechanism to recruit qualified How is the H-2A process different from ARS?
-US workers for temporary agricultural work (less than The ARS, a free program, is intended to recruit only U.S. a year-round basis).
-ARS is a process for handling of domestic workers.
-The H-2A foreign guest worker program local, intrastate, and interstate agricultural job orders allows employers to expand recruitment to workers through the New York State Career Center system.
-An internationally.
-Under the H-2A foreign guest worker employer can request to use the ARS system at any program, employers pay an application fee and pay costs time, however, the employer should be cognizant of the time frame workers will be needed for the season.
+The Agricultural Recruitment System (ARS) provides agricultural employers a mechanism to recruit qualified US workers for temporary agricultural work (less than a year-round basis).
+ARS is a process for handling of local, intrastate, and interstate agricultural job orders through the New York State Career Center system.
+An employer can request to use the ARS system at any time, however, the employer should be cognizant of the time frame workers will be needed for the season.
 Employers should request workers no later than 10-12 weeks prior to the date of need to provide enough time to go through the entire process (Local, Intrastate, and Interstate recruitment).